gnthibault/MiniCluster/docs/Intro/Intro.md

   * Secured IO and secured clock
 * Package – LFBGA 15 x 15 mm, 0.65 ball pitch, RoHS compliant

+### The S912 SOC

 Block diagram of the S912 chip:
 ![alt text](../img/Amlogic_S912_Block_Diagram.png "BlockDiagram")

+### The CPU

+As presented earlier, the cpu is a ARMv8-A 64 bits (AArch64) octa core arm A53, in big.LITTLE mode.
+This nean that there is 4 A53 cores at 2GHz, and another 4 A53 at 1.5 GHz.
+It is a very famous processor, in part because it is also featured in the raspberry Pi3.
+More informations can be found on wikipedia : [](https://www.arm.com/products/processors/cortex-a/cortex-a53-processor.php)

+In particular, the following informations can be found on what this architecture features:
+* 8-stage pipelined processor with 2-way superscalar, in-order execution pipeline
+* DSP and NEON SIMD extensions are mandatory per core
+* VFPv4 Floating Point Unit onboard (per core)
+* Hardware virtualization support
+* TrustZone security extensions
+* 64-byte cache lines
+* 10-entry L1 TLB, and 512-entry L2 TLB
+* 4 KiB conditional branch predictor, 256-entry indirect branch predictor

+One can compute the theoretical peak performance for single and double precision, using the following equation:
+MF x NC x NVAI x SV x FOF

+Where we have:
+* MF stands for Maximum Frequency of the cpu, which 2GHz for the big part, and 1.5 GHz for the LITTLE part
+* NC stands for Number of Core, ie 4 for both the big and LITTLE part of the cpu
+* NVAI stands for Number of Vectorized Arithmetic Instructions, and is given per cycle and per core.
+In the case of the A53, which is a member of the ARMv8-A family, it supports 128 bits vectors, and can perform one FMAC in 18-21 cycles to output 4 single precision scalars, and 19/26 cycles to output 2 double precision values.
+* SV stands for Size of Vector, it stands for the number of scalar that can be processed per vectorized arithmetic instruction, which is equal to 4 for single precision and 2 for double precision as stated earlier
+* FOF stands for Fused Operation Factor, and it is equal to the number of vectorized arithmetic operations that can be fused in a single instruction, which is equal to 2 in the case of the fused multiplication-addition operation (FMAC) for the NEON instruction set.

+Maximum arithmetic throughput is obtained when using the simd vectorized arithmetic units, that can perform a fused multiplication and addition in a single cycle over